-Last month was National Cyber Security month, but we need to be on guard against cyber attacks year round.
-Here are some tips you can use to keep your home and business secure from cyber attacks.
+National Cybersecurity Awareness Month is every October, but we need to be on guard against cyberattacks year round.
+Here are some tips you can use to keep your home and business secure from cyberattacks.

-The cyber attacks can steal government and private information, cause damage to our computer systems, create disruptions, deny service and shut down our power grids nationwide.
+Cyberattacks can steal government and private information, cause damage to our computer systems, create disruptions, deny service, and shut down our power grids nationwide.

 In recognition of the growing threat, government and private industry are both working towards a better defense of our vital computer systems.

 The Defense Department offers some good, common-sense advice that I’d like to pass on:

 - Always know who you are dealing with online.
 Do not open unsolicited e-mails or go to websites that look “off.”
 Check the domain identifier.
 Some shady sites use the name of actual sites, but with a different identifier — a dot com instead of a dot gov.